Janeyu990/T01_EnergyWebsite/README.md

 data.gov.au: https://data.gov.au/data/dataset/energy-rating-for-household-appliances [Downloaded on: 10 Sep.
 2026].

 ### Data processing
-The raw dataset was cleaned using a KNIME workflow (see `workflow.knime` in this repository) before being used in the visualisations:
+The raw dataset was cleaned using a KNIME workflow before being used in the visualisations:

 1. **CSV Reader** — loaded the raw dataset.
 2. **Column Filter** — removed columns containing missing/incomplete values.